kmorrell27/UpperCrustCatering/specials/christmas.md

 - Holiday fudge platter

-*Orders for Christmas Eve or Christmas Day need to be placed by Saturday, December 21 for pick-up only by 2:00PM on December 24th*
+_Orders for Christmas Eve or Christmas Day need to be placed by Saturday, December 21 for pick-up only by 2:00PM on December 24th_

-*We gladly provided printed heating instructions for all Christmas Eve Menu orders*
+_We gladly provided printed heating instructions for all Christmas Eve Menu orders_

-*add plates, napkin, silverware & serving tongs and spoons for an additional 75¢/person*
+_add plates, napkin, silverware & serving tongs and spoons for an additional 75¢/person_

-* * *
+---

 ## White Christmas

-$38/person
+\$38/person

 ### Hors d'oeuvres

 - Assorted cheeses & fresh fruit display
 - Crabmeat mousse with assorted crackers
 - Brushetta with garlic toast points